ajabreu100/student-project/README.md

 ### Results

 My findings are summarized as follows:
-1. King County had the highest registration count under the Washington DOL.
+1. Using the data and visuals provided, the overall math grades were not the best of thier acedemic performance, Due to the 25% and 75% quartile of the grade of our boxplot results hovering around a little over 50%.
-2. The vehicles in the top-performing EV range include the Chevy Bolt, Hyundai Kona, and Tesla Model S.
+3. Analyzing father and mother occupations for students, ive concluded mohters and fathers occupations falled into the "other" category.
-3. The other top states registered under the Washington DOL include California, Virginia, and Maryland.
+4. The other top states registered under the Washington DOL include California, Virginia, and Maryland.

 ### Recommendations